Aircraft dynamic modes: Spiral divergence

 Spiraling is inherent.
 Most aircraft trimmed for straight-and-level flight, if flown stick-fixed, will eventually develop a tightening spiral-dive.
 If a spiral dive is entered unintentionally, the result can be fatal.

-A spiral dive is not a spin; it starts, not with a stall or from torque, but with a random, increasing roll and airspeed.
+A spiral dive is not a spin; it starts, not with a stall or from torque, but with a random perturbation, increasing roll and airspeed.
 Without prompt intervention by the pilot this can lead to structural failure of the airframe, either as a result of excess aerodynamic loading or flight into terrain.
 The aircraft initially gives little indication that anything has changed.
 The pilot's "down" sensation continues to be with respect to the bottom of the airplane, although the aircraft actually has increasingly rolled off the true vertical.
 Under VFR conditions, the pilot corrects for small deviations from level by automatically using the true horizon, but in IMC or dark conditions the deviations can go unnoticed: the roll will increase and the lift, no longer vertical, is insufficient to support the airplane.
 The nose drops and speed increases; the spiral dive has begun.